JamesDelAguila-CMS/opioid_time_series_analysis/README.md

 ### SMOTE Oversampling / ENN and Tomek Undersampling

-To correct for class imbalance, we apply SMOTE.
+To correct for class imbalance, we have created additional SMOTE datasets.
 Because our dataset includes many categorical variables, we can't apply plain SMOTE (or Approx-SMOTE, in its current implementation).
 We use SMOTENC from the `imbalanced-learn` library, which is designed to handle a mix of categorical and numeric variables.

 We also optionally apply the Tomek's Links or ENN (Edited Nearest Neighbor) undersampling methods to remove samples from the majority class.
 They have